Current Campaign

 The house has changed a lot since our take over in 2018.
 Follow our ongoing progress via our updates page.

-• 2023 we completed the exterior paint while simultaneously preparing the inside for modern amenities such as electricity and plumbing.
+2023 we completed the exterior paint while simultaneously preparing the inside by reinforcing the structural elements of the framing.

 Thanks to the Ebey’s Reserve Preservation grant program (funded by Washington State’s Department of Archaeology and Historic Preservation), we are able to commence with further rehabilitation towards our goal of creating a Territorial Heritage Center.